Bernard of Clairvaux: Conflict with Abelard

 Towards the close of the 11th century, a spirit of independence flourished within schools of philosophy and theology.
 The movement found an ardent and powerful advocate in Peter Abelard.
 Abelard's treatise on the Trinity had been condemned as heretical in 1121, and he was compelled to throw his own book into a fire.
 However, Abelard continued to develop his controversial teachings.
 Bernard is said to have held a meeting with Abelard intending to persuade him to amend his writings, during which Abelard repented and promised to do so.
 But once out of Bernard's presence, he reneged.

 Bernard then denounced Abelard to the pope and cardinals of the Curia.
 Abelard sought a debate with Bernard, but Bernard initially declined, saying he did not feel matters of such importance should be settled by logical analyses.
 Bernard's letters to William of St-Thierry also express his apprehension about confronting the preeminent logician.
 Abelard continued to press for a public debate, and made his challenge widely known, making it hard for Bernard to decline.
 In 1141, at the urgings of Abelard, the archbishop of Sens called a council of bishops, where Abelard and Bernard were to put their respective cases so Abelard would have a chance to clear his name.

 Bernard lobbied the prelates on the evening before the debate, swaying many of them to his view.
 The next day, after Bernard made his opening statement, Abelard decided to retire without attempting to answer.
 The council found in favour of Bernard and their judgment was confirmed by the pope.
-Abelard submitted without resistance, and he retired to Cluny to live under the protection of Peter the Venerable, where he died two years later.
+Abelard submitted without resistance, and he retired to Cluny to live under the protection of Peter the Venerable, where he died in 1142.